jcrrilloo/css-exercises/foundations/intro-to-css/04-chaining-selectors/README.md

 - Did you properly chain class selectors for each rule?
 - Does the `proportioned` image retain its original square proportions?
 - Does the `distorted` image end up looking squished and, well, distorted?

+### Working through the solution
+**TheGoal** :
+is to chain the selectors for both elements, so that each have a unique style applied, despite using a shared class selector.

+[x] readd the instructions
+[x] look at the example image
+[x] go over the self check
+[x] analyze the html file

+1. Criteria 1:
+[] need to review chaining selectors in the reading material
+Note: what is chaining?:
+- html file has proportion in commong and avatar in commono [working on] reading through the chaining material again